-Dede Cummings is a writer, literary agent/publisher and commentator for Vermont Public Radio.
+Dede Cummings is a writer, publisher and commentator for Vermont Public Radio.
 At Middlebury College, she was the recipient of the Mary Dunning Thwing Award, attended the Bread Loaf Writers’ Conference as an undergraduate waiter.
 Upon graduation from college, she worked for David R. Godine, Little Brown and Company, and Shambhala Publications in Boston.
 In 1986, she moved to Vermont and studied with Hayden Carruth at the Bennington Writers’ Workshop.
 In 2013, she was a poetry contributor at the Bread Loaf Writers’ Conference.
-Her poetry has been published in Mademoiselle, The Lake, InQuire, Vending Machine Press, Kentucky Review, Connotation Press, Mom Egg Review, Pigroot Press, and Bloodroot Literary Magazine.
-She was a Discover/The Nation poetry semi-finalist and was recently awarded a writer’s grant and a partial fellowship from the Vermont Studio Center.
+Her poetry has been published in Mademoiselle, The Lake, InQuire, Vending Machine Press, Kentucky Review, Connotation Press, Mom Egg Review, Figroot Press, Green Mountains Review,, and Bloodroot Literary Magazine.
+She was a Discover/The Nation poetry semi-finalist and in 2016, she was awarded a writer’s grant and a partial fellowship from the Vermont Studio Center.
 Dede was the recipient of the 2016 Homebound Publications Poetry Prize and her full length poetry book entitled To Look Out From was published in April 2017.
-Dede lives in Vermont where she designs books and runs the startup Green Writers Press.
+Her second poetry collection entitled The Meeting Place is came out in spring 2020 from Salmon Poetry of Ireland.
+Dede lives in Vermont where she designs books and runs Green Writers Press.

-Bread Loaf Writers’ Conference, full scholarship, 1978 (waiter)
+Bread Loaf Writers’ Conference, full scholarship, 1978 (undergraduate fellow)

 Mary Dunning Thwing Award for Poetry, Middlebury College, 1979